DerTarchin/tiktok-downloader/README.md

 ### split_links.py

-A utility script to split a text file containing URLs into multiple files with a maximum number of lines per file.
+A utility script to split a text file containing URLs into multiple files.

 ```bash
 # Basic usage (splits into files of 500 lines each)